Smana/cloud-native-ref/README.md

 **_This is an opinionated set of configurations for managing a Cloud Native platform using GitOps principles._**

 This repository provides a comprehensive guide and set of tools for building, managing, and maintaining a Cloud Native platform.
-It includes configurations for Kubernetes, Crossplane, Flux, Vault, and more, with a focus on security, scalability, and best practices.
+It includes configurations for Kubernetes, Crossplane, Flux, OpenBao, and more, with a focus on security, scalability, and best practices.

 ![overview](.assets/cloud-native-ref.png)